How To Predict The Weather Using Your Cloud Knowledge And Your Home Weather Station

 And it is exactly this challenge we will be addressing in this article.
 By combining the power of thorough cloud knowledge with your weather station readings, you can be turned into a formidable forecaster of your local weather.

 But let us not get ahead of ourselves.
 By concentrating on cloud identification first, then look at how you can combine this with your weather station in a later section, you will avoid any confusion and go through the process in a logical and orderly fashion.

-In a previous article, I already discussed and explained the ten different cloud systems and the four categories under which each one fall.
+In another article, we already discussed and explained the ten different cloud systems and the four categories under which each one falls.
 You can find the article here.
 (I suggest you keep this article open and nearby.)

-You will quickly notice that some clouds look almost identical and you may find it difficult to distinguish between some of them.
-Don't worry, some seasoned meteorologists still find it hard to make a clear distinction in some cases.
+You will quickly notice that some clouds look almost identical, and you may find it difficult to distinguish between some of them.
+In truth, some seasoned meteorologists still find it hard to make a clear distinction in some cases.

-Luckily there are a few systems you can follow that will help you to make cloud identification much more simple.
+Luckily there are some steps you can take that will help you to make cloud identification much more simple.
 One technique that works very well and consists of a series of logical steps is the one we will focus on.